A Gest of Robyn Hode: Summary

-Each tale is told in 1, 2 or 3 episodes.
 Quotes from the text have been given with modern spelling.

-Tale A

-Episode 1 (First Fytte)
+First Fytte

 Robin Hood, a good yeoman and courteous outlaw, has heard 3 masses this morning: one to honour God the Father; one to honour the Holy Ghost; and one to honour the Virgin Mary, for whom he has a deep devotion.
 He has fasted since midnight, and Little John, also a good yeoman, suggests he should eat soon.
 Robin declines to dine without a guest to pay for the feast.
 He sends his men to find one and reminds them to do no harm to farmers, yeomen or gentlemen, but to rob bishops, archbishops and the Sheriff of Nottingham should they encounter them.
 Little John, Much the Miller's son and William Scarlock leave to search for a guest.

 They see a knight on horseback in a back street in Barnsdale.
 He looks forlorn, slouched over in his saddle, his face careworn and streaked with tears.
 Little John approaches the Sorrowful Knight, genuflects, and welcomes him to the forest, saying his Master Robin Hood is waiting dinner for him.
 The Knight remarks "He is good yeoman ... /Of him I have heard much good."
 The Knight leaves with the outlaws.

 When Robin Hood sees the Sorrowful Knight, he pushes back his hood, and genuflects to him.
-They all wash up, and sit down to a fine feast.
+They all wash, and sit down to a fine feast.
 They enjoy plenty of bread and wine, along with deer sweatbreads, pheasants, swans, and other river birds.
 The Knight remarks that he had not had such a dinner for weeks, and should he pass through this way again, he would return the favour.
 Robin retorts that the Knight should pay before he leaves, as it is not proper for a yeoman to pay for a knight's feast.
 The Sorrowful Knight says he has only 10 shillings, and is embarrassed to offer such a small amount.
 Little John checks his baggage, and verifies the Sorrowful Knight is truthful.